 Established in January 2019, HSCWRU’s Director is Professor Jill Manthorpe (The Policy Institute).
 Research partners are drawn from the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care, King’s Business School and the Institute for Fiscal Studies.
-Patient & Public Involvement and Engagement is led by Pida Ripley.
+Read about our Patient & Public Involvement and Engagement.

 HSCWRU is part of the Policy Institute within the Faculty of Social Science & Public Policy.
 Our offices are in the Virginia Woolf Building.

 The Policy Institute (Director: Professor Bobby Duffy) is engaged in the translation of academic research at King's to the benefit of policy and practice.